 Imagine only eating leaves all day, bland and earthy – and then all of a sudden tasting an orange?
 It’s not even about the taste, but how shocking would that be?

 To scare oakworms away or to make your oak tree undesirable is to add orange peels to the bottom.
 The oakworms may even think the oranges are the leaves that fell from the tree!

-The thing about oakworms is that they don’t just appear, well maybe the larvae do, but the eggs were hatched after an oakworm climbed the trunk and parked itself on a branch – so if you initially scare them away, they won’t climb up and lay their eggs.
+The thing about oakworms is that they don’t just appear, but the eggs were hatched after an oak moth flew/climbed the trunk and parked itself on a branch – so if you initially scare them away, they won’t climb up and lay their eggs.

 One of the best preventative measures is to just make your oak tree as undesirable as possible to an oakworm.